munki/createOSXinstallPkg/README.txt

 Downloading http://swcdn.apple.com/content/downloads/02/12/041-1997/jPTmxRrfybSnP8NTRfwggvDn4F9byWBgvd/MacOS_10_7_IncompatibleAppList.pkg...
 Writing index.sproduct...
 Done.

+You'd find MacOS_10_7_IncompatibleAppList.pkg and index.sproduct in your current working directory; you would then copy them to InstallLion.pkg/Contents/Resources/Mac OS X Install Data/

 (Note: I found also that I could not add arbitrary packages to the Packages array of index.sproduct; the OS X Installer skipped any packages that were unsigned.
 Therefore this list is not easily used to install additional arbitrary packages.
 I was unwilling to go through the effort to convert my additional packages to "flat" packages and sign them to do further testing.)